yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 can't finish this.
 You're starting to see this project in your nightmares, and Prozac doesn't help anymore.
 How does this sound?
 Familiar?

-{% quote Let's forget about these beautiful promises and focus on the ugly reality — you're on your own. %}
+{% quote Let's forget about these beautiful promises and focus on the ugly reality---you're on your own. %}

 I hope you do realize that no matter what kind of contract you signed with your software outsourcing partner, how many schedules you've baselined,